massoncheg/forgejo-docs/docs/user/code-search.md

 ![Code search results page using indexer](../_images/user/code-search/indexer.png)

 For complex searches or cross-repository queries across an entire organization or instance, `REPO_INDEXER_ENABLED` must be set to `true`.
 This enables code search via the selected indexer ([`REPO_INDEXER_TYPE`](../../admin/config-cheat-sheet#indexer-indexer)).

 ### Supported Options

 The following options are currently available for code search while using an indexer.

 - **Exact**: Perform an exact match on the provided expression.
+- **Union**: Conduct a union match, returning results that contain at least one of the specified keywords.
+For example, a search query containing `hello world` will yield results with either `hello` or `world`.
-- **Fuzzy**: Conduct a fuzzy search, returning results that contain the keyword within a maximum edit distance of 2.
+- **Fuzzy** (_if enabled by the administrator_): Conduct a fuzzy search, returning results that contain the keyword within a maximum edit distance of 2.
 For example, a search query containing `hello` will yield results with:
   - **edit distance of 0**: `hello`
   - **edit distance of 1**: For example, `hllo` (delete), `helloo` (add), `hallo` (modify).

+> **NOTE:**
+> Fuzzy search requires the admin to set [`REPO_INDEXER_FUZZY_ENABLED`](../../admin/config-cheat-sheet#indexer-indexer)

 ### Scope

-Please note that when using the repository indexer, search results are limited to the contents of the HEAD branch of each repository.
+Please note that when using the repository indexer, search results are limited to the contents of the default branch of each repository.

 Similar to basic search, searching within a directory (or file) is also possible for advanced search.
 However, unlike basic search, the search is more granular as it applies the filter but selectively includes/excludes files depending on `REPO_INDEXER_INCLUDE`/`REPO_INDEXER_EXCLUDE`.